LSST: from Science Drivers to Reference Design and Anticipated Data Products: INTRODUCTION

 \section{INTRODUCTION}

-Major advances in our understanding of the Universe have historically arisen from dramatic improvements in our ability to ''see".
+Major advances in our understanding of the Universe have historically arisen from dramatic improvements in our ability to ``see''.
 We have developed progressively larger telescopes over the past century, allowing us to peer further into space, and further back in time.
-With the development of advanced instrumentation -- imaging, spectroscopic, and polarimetric -- we have been able to parse radiation detected from distant sources over the full electromagnetic spectrum in increasingly subtle ways.
-These data have provided the detailed information needed to construct physical models of planets, stars, galaxies, quasars, and larger structures.
+With the development of advanced instrumentation -- imagers, spectrographs, and polarimeters -- we have been able to parse radiation detected from distant sources over the full electromagnetic spectrum in increasingly subtle ways.
+These data have provided the detailed information needed to construct physical models of planets, stars, galaxies, quasars, and larger structures, and to probe the new physics of dark matter and dark energy.

 Until recently, most astronomical investigations have focused on small samples of cosmic sources or individual objects.
 This is because our largest telescope facilities typically had rather small fields of view, and those with large fields of view could not detect very faint sources.
-With all of our existing telescope facilities, we have still surveyed only a minute volume of the observable Universe.
+With all of our existing telescope facilities, we have still surveyed only a small fraction of the observable Universe (except when considering the most luminous quasars).